-Fact check: The authors of that 1950 study had a very strict interpretation of “reduction in blood pressure” and only considered the rice diet a successful treatment if both the SBP and DBP fell all the way down to normal ranges, therefore dismissing most of the blood pressure drops experienced by 10 of the 12 patients on the rice diet.
-See for yourself Figures 4 to 7 below, which show these patients’ blood pressure before (on the ward diet) and after (on the rice diet)—I projected the “before rice diet” readings as green bars to make them easier to compare to the “after rice diet” readings.
-That said, various biomarkers of kidney function appeared to worsen, perhaps owing to the fact that the rice diet is not just ultra-low in sodium but is also very nutritionally unbalanced (white rice, white sugar, fruit, and fruit juice).
+Fact check: The authors of that 1950 study had a very strict interpretation of “reduction in blood pressure” and only considered the rice diet a successful treatment if both the SBP and DBP fell all the way down to normal ranges, dismissing the lesser reductions in blood pressure experienced by 10 of the 12 patients on the rice diet.
+See for yourself Figures 4 to 7 below, which show the blood pressure before (on the ward diet) and after (one the rice diet) of the 12 patients—I projected the “before rice diet” readings as green bars to make them easier to compare to the “after rice diet” readings.
+That said, various biomarkers of kidney function appeared to worsen, perhaps owing to the fact that the rice diet is not just low in sodium but is also very nutritionally unbalanced.

 Claim: “Only one out of four people is able to comply with rigid salt restriction, making it a rather futile public health policy.”

 Fact check: While it’s true that many people struggle to lower their salt intake, the main reason is that the food supply is saturated with salt.
 Out of convenience, habit, or “addiction”, many of us eat a significant amount of prepackaged or processed foods and these typically contain high amounts of sodium (or added sweeteners, to be fair).
 For people dependent on such foods because they can’t cook or choose not to, the only effective sodium-reduction strategy isn’t to tell people to eat less salt, but rather to reduce the amount of salt added to processed foods.